eic/delphes_EIC/docs/index.rst

 Generating Events
 ----

-Run generation command:
+Because of the bug fixes and improvements in PYTHIA 8.3 (vs. 8.2), we recommend using 8.3 to generate events.
+However, for now (Spring 2021) Delphes and PYTHIA8.3 don't compile/link together, so you cannot use PYTHIA 8.3 and use the DelphesPythia8 binary.
+Instead, we recommend a 2-step process where you first generate HepMC output using PYTHIA8, then read into Delphes:

 .. code:: bash
-   # PYTHIA8.3 and Delphes don't compile together, so we recommend a
-   # 2-step process for now.
-   # Generate HepMC output using PYTHIA8, then read into Delphes
    ./DelphesHepMC cards/delphes_card_allsilicon_3T.tcl out.root input.hepmc

 You can see examples of analysis code in the Delphes page above